shansiddi/Plate-Tectonics/README.md

 <p align="center">
 <b>figure 7: Raw Data Comparing Boundary Types</b><br>

 Results 3 c.)
 On April 24th 2015 the Axial Seamount underwater volcano exploded triggering significant seismic activity [4].
 8000 earthquakes in one day were recorded around the world.
 The Axial Seamount is off the coast of Oregon on the divergence boundary.
 So, earthquakes can be observed on the divergence boundary as well as the surrounding transform boundaries.
 All the boundaries are the same plates interacting so stresses can propogate to cause earthquake.
 See figure 8 for a Magnitude vs Time plot of April 2015 and figure 9 for a map showing where the earthquakes occur.
 Note that earthquakes occur around the Cable Axial Seamount and spread along the plate boundaries.
+Also note that on the magnitude versus time graph the strongest earthquakes come on April 24th 2015 correlating them with the Axial Seamount erruption.

 ![](images/fig8.png)
 <p align="center">